 - Grease a 1 lb loaf tin liberally with butter.

-- Add the flour, baking powder, and spice to a large mixing bowl and stir together, make a well in the centre then break the egg into the well.
+- Add the flour, baking powder, spice and sugar to a large mixing bowl and stir together, make a well in the centre then break the egg into the well.

 - Add the fruit, keeping the tea, and mix well using a wooden spoon.
-You should have a wet sticky dough, if it's too dry add a tablespoon or two of the reserved tea.
+You should have a wet sticky dough, if it's too dry add some of the reserved tea.

 - Spoon the dough into the prepared loaf tin and bake on the middle shelf of the oven for 50 - 60 minutes.
 The brack is done when it is a rich golden colour, you can test it by piercing it with a metal skewer, it should come out dry.

 - Leave to cool in the tin for a few minutes then transfer to a cooling rack to cool completely.